-Application Deadline: September 15th Award Amount and Length of Eligibility: MTAG awards may be up to \$500.00 per academic year for freshmen and sophomores and \$1,000 per academic year for juniors and seniors.
-Funds will be made available to eligible participants for eight semesters or the normal time required to complete the degree program, whichever comes first.
+Application Deadline: September 15th

+Award Amount and Length of Eligibility: MTAG awards may be up to \$500 per academic year for freshmen and sophomores and \$1000 per academic year for juniors and seniors.
+A recipient may receive this grant up to 8 semesters or degree completion whichever comes first.